Why is portion control so important on the Low FODMAP diet?

 Quick oats are only low FODMAP at a ¼ cup portion (dry measurement before cooking).
 If you consume a ½ cup portion (dry measurement before cooking) then you will consume moderate levels of FODMAPs (3).

-While in the first phase of the diet, it is recommended that you avoid red rated serving sizes of foods, limit orange rated serves, and focus on eating mainly green rated serving sizes and foods (1).
+While in the low FODMAP phase of the diet, it is recommended that you avoid red rated serving sizes of foods, limit orange rated serves, and focus on eating mainly green rated serving sizes and foods (1).

 How many different low FODMAP foods can you have in each meal?